 The Privacy Rules addresses compromised PHI that is used for identity theft purposes.
 To prevent identity theft, PHI must be protected in the following ways:

-- Setting boundaries on how companies can use and disclose PHI
+Setting boundaries on how companies can use and disclose

 Call centers should be committed to safely obtaining and storing PHI, and should never disclose PHI to other entities.